KrisztaT/bookswap/README.md

 - User Login: Users can log in to access the functionalities of the application.
 - User Logout: Users can log out to ensure the protection and privacy of their information and prevent unauthorised access.
 - **Add and Edit Books: Lenders can add books to the database of BookSwap and have the option to edit the details of the books they have contributed to the database.**
-- Book Listing Management for Lenders: Lenders can create, list, update their status, and delete their book listings.
+- Book Listing Management for Lenders: Lenders can create, list, update their status when the book was borrowed or returned, and delete their book listings.
 - Book Search for Borrowers: Borrowers can search for books based on the title and in the result list view basic book information and lender's name and email.
 - Borrowers can contact lenders externally via email for communicating about lending details.